Information for Students

 Service Animals

-UMBC is committed to complying with federal, state and local laws regarding individuals with disabilities.
+UMBC is committed to complying with federal, state, and local laws regarding individuals with disabilities.
 In that regard, UMBC supports students with disabilities who require the assistance of a service animal.
 Although a student with a trained service dog is not required to register with the Office of Student Disability Services (SDS), it is recommended that students with disabilities register in the event assistance is needed navigating campus or if additional accommodations are needed to fully participate in all campus activities.
-Students residing in Residential Life with a service dog however, will need to complete Res Life’s animal agreement forms and are encouraged to meet with a Residential Life staff person well in advance of move-in date to coordinate their housing.
+Students residing in Residential Life with a service dog, however, will need to complete Residential Life’s animal agreement forms and meet with a Residential Life staff person well in advance of the move-in date to coordinate their housing.
+Information on Residential Life housing accommodations and access is linked here.

 For additional information regarding service animals, please click the web links below to find the ADA regulations.